arph226/BAE305-SP25-Lab9/README.md

 ## Part 1: PID Use

 To test the modifications made to our Arduino sketch, we wrote the setpoint, measurement, and output values to the serial port.
-We read the measurement displayed in the serial moniter (the sistance from the sensor) to ensure that it was reaching the setpoint.
+We read the measurement displayed in the serial monitor (the distance from the sensor) to ensure that it was reaching the setpoint.
 We ensured that the output (the motors) responded when the measurement was off from  the setpoint, and we made sure that the behavior was stable.
-Physically, we used various objects to ensure that the distance the sensor was reading was correct and the speed of the robot wa changing based on this distance.
+Physically, we used various objects to ensure that the distance the sensor was reading was correct and the speed of the robot was changing based on this distance.

 ## Part 2: Keep Your Distance

-To test our modifications to our sketch in this step, we used various objects (an ipad with a black case was most successful) to ensure that the robot was moving forward and backward to keep the set distance between itself and the object.
-Initially, the robot was oscillating heavily around the setpoint, so we altered the Kp, Ki, and Kd values to mimimize the error in the function, which mimimized oscillation.
+To test our modifications to our sketch in this step, we used various objects (an iPad with a black case was the most successful) to ensure that the robot was moving forward and backward to keep the set distance between itself and the object.
+Initially, the robot was oscillating heavily around the setpoint, so we altered the Kp, Ki, and Kd values to minimize the error in the function, which minimized oscillation.

 # Test Results